CiscoSecurity/sxo-05-security-workflows/docs/index.md

 ---

 ## Activities
-SecureX orchestration comes with a variety of built-in activities for core functionality.
+SecureX Orchestration comes with a variety of built-in activities for core functionality.
 These activities handle things like date and time manipulation, JSON and XML parsing, HTTP requests, and more.
 This section contains helpful hints, best practices, and sample workflows for some of these activities.

 [Documentation]({{ site.baseurl }}/activities/){: .btn-cisco-outline }